git-town/git-town/website/src/commands/sync.md

 ### Why does git-sync sometimes update a local branch whose tracking branch was deleted before deleting it?

-If a remote branch was deleted at the remote, it is considered obsolete and "git town sync" will remove its local counterpart.
+If a remote branch was deleted toRefId the remote, it is considered obsolete and "git town sync" will remove its local counterpart.
 To guarantee that this doesn't lose unshipped changes in the local branch, "git town sync" needs to prove that the branch to be deleted contains no unshipped changes.